fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Set-CsCallQueue -Identity <Call Queue GUID> -RoutingMethod Attendant -PresenceBasedRouting $false -AllowOptOut $false -AgentAlertTime 20
 ````

-##### Example 2 - Round Robin, PBR on, Opt out On, Alert time 60
+##### Example 2

-Use Round Robin, enable Presence Based Routing, allow agents to opt-out and set the agent alert time to 60 seconds:
+Use Round Robin, enable Presence Based Routing, allow agents to opt-out, and set the agent alert time to 60 seconds:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -RoutingMethod RoundRobin -PresenceBasedRouting $true -AllowOptOut $true -AgentAlertTime 60
 ````
-*Note: The above example does not contain the minimum number of parameters required to create a new call queue.*
+*Note: This example doesn't contain the minimum number of parameters required to create a new call queue.*

 To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example: